Norbert515/redstone_dart/packages/docs/LANDING_PAGE_CONTENT.md

 redstone run
 ```

-You'll have a working mod running in under a minute.
+You'll have a working mod running in just a few minutes.

 **[Get Started →]** **[Read the Docs]** **[View on GitHub]**